malnick/DCOS_installer/README.md

 # DC/OS installer

 This is a script to install DC/OS on baremetal nodes or VM instances.
-It downloads all dependencies, checks for configuration parameters, autogenerates all required configuration files and finally completes the bootstrap node installation.
+It downloads all dependencies, checks for configuration parameters, autogenerates all required configuration files and finally completes the *`bootstrap`* node installation.
-It also generates another script to be ran (copied and pasted) in all other nodes in the cluster (master/slave/public_slave).
+It also generates another script to be ran (copied and pasted) in all other nodes in the cluster (*`master`*/*`slave`*/*`public_slave`*).
 This downloads all dependencies and completes the node installation automatically.

-Installation should only require running a single command in the bootstrap node, and copying & pasting the resulting command in each additional node of the cluster.
+Installation should only require running a single command in the *`bootstrap`* node, and copying & pasting the resulting command in each additional node of the cluster.

-This installer is a simplified and scripted version of the **[official DC/OS Advanced Installer](https://docs.mesosphere.com/1.8/administration/installing/custom/advanced/)** method:.
+This installer is a simplified and scripted version of the **[official DC/OS Advanced Installer](https://docs.mesosphere.com/1.8/administration/installing/custom/advanced/)** method.
 Before using this script, you should make sure to be familiar with that installation method.
 This includes understanding the roles of each node type, including the *`bootstrap`* node, the *`master`* node(s), the (private) *`slave`* node(s), and the *`public_slave`* node(s).

 ## Installation